Flash Memory

 • Getting helpful error addresses and stack traces from SRAM-based code would be possible, but would introduce some complexity, which I’ll avoid for now, not least because pre-caching works well.

-• Maybe the official release will provide SRAM-loading and execution of code in a better way, but it’s a hairy problem.
+• Maybe at some point Astrobe the will provide SRAM-loading and execution of code in a better way, but it’s a hairy problem.
 No obvious generic solution that I see for now.

 • The above load times are with a 125 MHz system clock frequency.